MicrochipTech/fpga-hls-examples/Training4/readme.md

 <p align="center">Figure 6‑15 An Example I/O Memory Usage Table</p>

 The report section on the AXI4 target interface address map, is shown below in Figure 6‑16.
-This section first confirms that “Yes” (highlighted) this HLS accelerator is compatible with the reference SoC features (to be covered in Section 6.3).
+This section first confirms that **“Yes”** this HLS accelerator is compatible with the reference SoC features (to be covered in Section 6.3).
 An accelerator is compatible if the control and all function arguments have an interface type of either `axi_target` or `axi_initiator`, so that the accelerator can be